99% Invisible: Reception

 Critical reception has generally been very positive, with the show garnering acclaim from many notable radio producers and media outlets.
 Ira Glass of This American Life described the show as "completely wonderful and entertaining and beautifully produced," and Jad Abumrad has said the show "has a kind of rhythm and musicality that you don’t normally find in radio or podcast storytelling."
 In 2013, Yahoo!
 News included 99% Invisible on its list of "best podcasts you aren't listening to but should be," and Miranda Sawyer of The Observer highlighted the show, saying "it's just great."

 The creator and host of 99% Invisible, Roman Mars, was included in Fast Companys Most Creative People list of 2013 for his work on 99% Invisible, and included on the Most Creative People in Business 1000 in 2014.
+He is known for his casual way of talking, often laughing during discussions.

 As of January 2014, the show was listed in the top fifty podcasts of the iTunes Top Podcasts chart.
 In 2014, the show had greater than 4,000 listener ratings on iTunes and upwards of 97% gave the show five stars.
 The show's 2014 episode Structural Integrity was one of nine award winners at the 2015 Third Coast International Audio Festival.

 In 2017, 99% Invisible was named as one of the "50 best podcasts" by Time magazine.